ShaneRoy1/230Lab6/README.md

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?
 The largest number a two bit adder can handle is 7 (111) in the case where you are adding 11 + 11 with a carry in (6 + LSB Cin).
-When you go over, that number, it would result in overflow because you would have a number which is 4-bit wide, for example 8 which is 1000, when our sum is supposed to be 3-bit wide.
+When you go over that number, it would result in overflow because you would have a number which is 4-bit wide, for example 8 which is 1000, when our sum is supposed to be 3-bit wide.